Quick and Easy Green Chicken Chili

 - ½ teaspoon black pepper

-- 3 tbsp of Tabasco Green Pepper sauce, plus more for serving
+- 3 tablespoons of Tabasco Green Pepper sauce (1 small 4.5 oz can of chopped green chillis), plus more for serving

 - 4 cups chicken stock, plus more if needed